Sugar Honey Iced Tea: Tour

-On August 14, 2024, Latto announced the North American dates of the "Sugar Honey Iced Tea Tour", with Mariah the Scientist & Karrahboo as supporting acts.
-The North American leg of the tour began on October 26, 2024 in Tampa and concluded on December 7, 2024 in Denver.
+On August 14, 2024, Latto announced the North American dates of the "Sugar Honey Iced Tea Tour", with Mariah the Scientist and Karrahboo as supporting acts.
+The North American leg of the tour began on October 26, 2024 in Tampa, Florida and concluded on December 7, 2024 in Denver, Colorado.
 She announced the dates for the European leg of the tour in April 2025.
 The leg began on June 7, 2025 in St. Paul's Bay and concluded on July 6, 2025 in Liège.
 The African leg of the tour is planned to take place in Winter 2025.

 Critical reception

 Writing for Clash in a positive review, Robin Murray stated that "Sugar Honey Iced Tea paints in the finer details", describing the project as "a work of complexity that – when it clicks into place – might be her most potent release yet".
 Rolling Stones Mankaprr Conteh wrote that the album is "a careful ode to her Atlanta roots and life in the south broadly".
 Conteh praised how Latto's "top-notch bars flow through super smooth sequencing".
 Concluding her review, Conteh stated that "Latto shows she's more than a sex symbol" and that she's "charismatic, dexterous, and long prepared".
 On the other hand, Vivian Medithi of Pitchfork wrote that Latto's "Southern charm gets lost in an abundance of anonymous beats".
-AllMusic's review stated that the Latto was "stepping up significantly from the sometimes personality-light commercial sounds of her earlier work" on the album.
+AllMusic's review stated that Latto was "stepping up significantly from the sometimes personality-light commercial sounds of her earlier work" on the album.